 - A willingness to go to new situations or leave current settings with strangers

+Like other mental health conditions, DSED follows a set of diagnostic criteria.
+To be diagnosed with DSED, two of four specific symptoms must be present.
 Another defining factor of DSED is that the child is at least nine months old.
 No one under the age of nine months can receive the DSED diagnosis.1 Though there is no upper age limit on the condition, experts rarely observe the disorder into adulthood.

-Signs of DSED
+Outward Signs & Characteristics of DSED

 Potential signs of disinhibited social engagement disorder include:3